-\\\Barth and So.
-2011.
-"Earnings Announcements and Non-Diversifiable Risk."
+Barth and So.
+January 2013.
+"Market Volatility Risk and Risk Premiums at Earnings Announcements."
 Working paper, Stanford University.
-On SSRN

 Microstructure Effects:

 Patell and Wolfson, "The Intraday Speed of Adjustment of Stock Prices to Earnings and Dividend Announcements", Journal of Financial Economics, 1984.